stilt0n/blog-posts/posts/totally-speculative-job-advice.md

 I'm not saying that's *you*.
 But for sake of argument let's say that's *you*.

-Okay, so you've searched listings on Indeed and have found that Java Spring Boot is #1 in your area.
+Okay, so you've searched listings on Indeed and have found that Java is #1 in your area.
 So obviously you should focus on Java right?
 Not so fast Einstein!
 How "hard" or "easy" it is to get a job depends on a lot more than volume of job postings on Indeed.

 Some of you may be extra clever and already know this. *Of course* you're also going to factor in how many people are competing for the job openings.